rokmc756/Weka/README.md

-## What is Weka Data Platform and How is it's Architecture
+## What is Weka Data Platform and How it's Architecture looks like?
 The WEKA filesystem (WekaFS™) redefines storage solutions with its software-only approach, compatible with standard AMD or Intel x86-based servers and NVMe SSDs.
 It eliminates the need for specialized hardware, allowing easy integration of technological advancements without disruptive upgrades.
 WekaFS addresses common storage challenges by removing performance bottlenecks, making it suitable for environments requiring low latency, high performance, and cloud scalability.
 Use cases span various sectors, including AI/ML, Life Sciences, Financial Trading, Engineering DevOps, EDA, Media Rendering, HPC, and GPU pipeline acceleration.
 Combining existing technologies and engineering innovations, WekaFS delivers a powerful, unified solution that outperforms traditional storage systems, efficiently supporting various workloads.
 WekaFS is a fully distributed parallel filesystem leveraging NVMe Flash for file services.
 Integrated tiering seamlessly expands the namespace to and from HDD object storage, simplifying data management.
 The intuitive GUI allows easy administration of exabytes of data without specialized storage training.